BitCoyote/Solution-Enablement-Process/README.md

 * For Windows:
   * Install [SQL Server Developer Edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)
   * Additionally, [SSMS is recommended](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15).

-Setup your local database server and database.

-* Create a SQL Server login user named `jegdba` with owner permissions.
-* Create a database called `jeg-db`.
-* Under "Protocols for MSSQLServer" in SQL Server Configuration Manager:
+  * Once installed, under "Protocols for MSSQLServer" in SQL Server Configuration Manager:
     * Enable TCP/IP connections
     * Open your database port (1433 by default)

+Setup your local sql server login and database using Azure Data Studio or SSMS:

+* Create a SQL Server login user named `jegdba` with owner permissions and specify a password.
+(This must match SQL_SERVER_USER and SQL_SERVER_PASS in `.env`).
+* Create a database called `jeg-db`.

-Setup your local environment variables.
+Setup your local environment variables:

 * Create a file called `.env` in your root project directory.
 * Copy the contents from `.env.sample` to `.env`.